kinghuthman/budgetApp/README.md

 The secret of the Module Pattern is that it returns an object containing all of the functions that we want to be public/give the outside scope access to.

+Modules can also receive arguments.

+---

+Separation of Concerns - each part of the application should only be interested in doing one thing independently.